ciscoheat/sveltekit-flash-message/README.md

 # sveltekit-flash-message ⚡

-This is a [Sveltekit](https://kit.svelte.dev/) library that passes temporary data to the next request, usually from [form actions](https://kit.svelte.dev/docs/form-actions) and [endpoints](https://kit.svelte.dev/docs/routing#server).
+This [Sveltekit](https://kit.svelte.dev/) library passes temporary data to the next request, usually in [form actions](https://kit.svelte.dev/docs/form-actions) and [endpoints](https://kit.svelte.dev/docs/routing#server).
 It's useful for displaying a success or failure message after a POST, which should not always be displayed at the form, rather as a message on the page that the request was redirected to.

 Since it's a temporary message it's also known as a "flash message", especially known from PHP apps, since it's easy to add this functionality with PHP's built-in session handling.
 With SvelteKit it's a bit harder, but this library was made to alleviate that, encouraging well-behaved web apps that [Redirects after Post](https://www.theserverside.com/news/1365146/Redirect-After-Post).

 ## Installation

 ```
-npm i -D sveltekit-flash-message
+pnpm i -D sveltekit-flash-message
 ```

 ```
-pnpm i -D sveltekit-flash-message
+npm i -D sveltekit-flash-message
 ```

 ## How to use